What steps to beginning running should you take? How should you go about becoming a runner?

 Learn how to run and not look like an easy target and also how to healthily run.
 Here's some running safety tips.

 Books are still the best way to learn!
-(IMO) So here are some great recommendations.
+(IMO) So here are some great running recommendations.
 Some are instructional and some are personal experiences but all have lessons to be learned and outlooks to see through!

 If you want some upfront recommendations particularly for runners then here are two suggestions.

 The Beginning Runner's Handbook: The Proven 13-Week RunWalk Program This second recommendation is a handbook for walkers who want to up the intensity and start running.
 It takes a walk-run approach to advance and increase the endurance of your body.
 It also features a section on running for charity, how to get involved and give back to a community while becoming fit.
 A win-win situation if there ever was one!
 It covers many more special topics such as running through pregnancy, running barefoot, etc.